WHAT’S THE DIFFERENCE BETWEEN A REGISTERED DIETICIAN AND AN HOLISTIC NUTRITIONIST?

 Holistic nutrition doesn’t just focus on the food and drink you put in your body, though it is a crucial first step on any healing journey.
 As holistic nutritionists we are trained to look at the way your whole life impacts your health and well-being, from the environment you live in, the cleaning products you choose to use, your spiritual and emotional intelligence, the amount of sleep you get, your average/acute stress levels, how often and to what intensity you move your booty every day, and the thoughts you think on a daily basis.

 Eventually my healing journey took me into the kitchen to complete the Culinary Nutrition Expert program at the Academy of Culinary Nutrition so that I could take all the knowledge from IHN and translate it into delicious recipes, cooking classes, workshops, and demos for my clients.
 From there I became an avid practitioner of yoga and rounded out my education with a couple of yoga teacher trainings so that I can offer you healing practices for the body and mind.
+I’ve combined all these various skills into the perfect day and weekend retreats to pamper your body, soul, and spirit!

 What I aim to do when I work with my clients is to combine mindfulness, restorative yoga, nutrition, education, empowerment, and self-compassion to create individualized approaches to healing and happiness.